Skip to Main Content

 An independent panel comprising leaders in the Indigenous and artistic communities will select a finalist from each category.

-Our 2026 winner will receive:
+Our 2026 winner received:

 A $10,000 Scholarship from Greater Bank.